LLM Settings Explained: Temperature, Top-P, and Max Tokens

 Temperature around 0.7

-Top p around 0.9
+Top-p around 0.9

 No penalties

+Problem 1: Answer drifts off topic.
 Fix: Lower temperature a little, add a clear rule that restates the goal, and add a refusal rule for low confidence.

-Your DJ is wandering too far from the theme.Problem 2: Answer is too short or cuts off.
+Problem 2: Answer is too short or cuts off.
 Fix: Add a word or token target in the prompt, increase max output length, and remove extra context to leave room.
-You didn’t give your DJ enough time for the full set.Problem 3: Answer is boring or stiff.

-Fix: Raise temperature a little, raise Top p a little, and add a style note or an example.
-Your DJ is playing it too safe.Problem 4: Answer repeats words or lines.
+Problem 3: Answer is boring or stiff.
+Fix: Raise temperature a little, raise Top-p a little, and add a style note or an example.

+Problem 4: Answer repeats words or lines.
 Fix: Add a small frequency penalty and ask the model to avoid repeating phrases.

-Your DJ keeps playing the same song.Problem 5: JSON breaks your parser.
+Problem 5: JSON breaks your parser.
 Fix: Lower temperature, add a strict schema and an example, tell the model to produce only JSON with no narrative text, and add a stop marker if supported.
-Your DJ is adding commentary when you just want the song list.Mini exercises you can run today
+See the complete guide to getting reliable JSON from LLMs for a full breakdown.

 Key Takeaways